kawagita/fbatchsh/README.md

 fbatchsh
 ========

 These shell scripts are batch utility for files or directories.
-Directory name is specified on the last of a command line.
-All items are targeted in that directory but its can be selected by name which matches the pattern with `-T`.
+Directory name is specified on the last of command line.
+All entries are targeted in that directory but its can be selected by name which matches the extended regular expression with `-T`.
 And, subdirectories are traversed with `-R`.
-If an error occurred, these reverse all changes in directory and stop traversing but it can be resumed with `-S`.
+If an error occurred, these scripts reverse all changes in directory and stop traversing but it can be resumed with `-S` later.
 See the more information with `--help`.

 #### chfname